 This Plan acknowledges that supporting public health and community wellbeing is a key priority for all constituent councils, and that each council continues to address public health issues across their core service areas.
 However, the actions that each council take to address public health vary according to their local context, community priorities, and their organisational capacity and resourcing levels.
 For these reasons, this Plan does not detail all of the individual activities of each constituent council that support the health and wellbeing of their communities.
 Rather, it identifies the top actions that each council will focus on over the life of the Plan, as well as focus areas for regional initiatives to address common challenges that require collaboration between all councils and partners.
-The priorities and actions of this Plan have been co-designed with the input of relevant staff across the constituent councils.
+The priorities and actions of this Plan have been codesigned with the input from the constituent councils, community and stakeholders across the region.